TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Disabled Inheritance in "ost-config" file to strip away all current permissions and make our own after they are gone (Step-19)
+Disabled Inheritance in "ost-config" file that stripped away all current permissions to make our own after they were gone (Step-19)
 </p>
 <p>
 <br />